Middlewares

 TIP

-By default, the server imports automatically your middlewares matching with this rules ${rootDir}/middlewares/**/*.ts (See componentScan configuration).
+By default, the server imports automatically your middlewares that match with these rules ${rootDir}/middlewares/**/*.ts (See componentScan configuration).

 .